Company overview

 Early telehealth models were built for high-volume urgent care, particularly in retail settings — and those models are starting to struggle.
 For example, Walmart, Amazon, and Village MD have all scaled back or shuttered their telehealth offerings.

-“These early retail models were designed to allow consumers to also purchase eye drops and potato chips and other things at the pharmacy,” Brown said.
+“These early retail models were designed to allow consumers to also purchase eye drops and potato chips and other things at the pharmacy,” Brown says.
 But telehealth hasn’t translated into that kind of consumer traffic.
 More importantly, this model does not engage consumers in a continuing care relationship.

-“The combination of those two things created the perfect storm for some of these retailers to say, ‘This is much more complex and much more nuanced, and the delivery of this healthcare is way more difficult than we had expected,’” Brown continued.
+“The combination of those two things created the perfect storm for some of these retailers to say, ‘This is much more complex and much more nuanced, and the delivery of this healthcare is way more difficult than we had expected,’” Brown continues.

-“We're moving into telehealth 2.0,” he said.
+“We're moving into telehealth 2.0,” he says.
 “This phase involves moving patients from that first digital doorstep into longer-term, longitudinal, specialty care.”
 And health systems are prepared for that transition.
 Their build-out of telehealth infrastructure has been slower and more deliberate than the retail providers, leaving them with a full continuum of care that can manage complex conditions and foster long-term patient relationships.

 Quote from Matt Brown, VP of telehealth at CHG Healthcare, about the evolution of telehealth